 Our lives are constituted: (1) by meaningful experiences, activities and processes; (2) by the quality of our awareness and recognition of the non-instrumental values in these experiences, activities and processes; (3) by our connections and relationship inherent in those activities and processes; (4) by our self-conscious awareness of our lives as being non-instrumentally valuable.
 Indeed, our well-being involves a synergy that all is going well at the same time, and along these dimensions.

-This account of well-being highlights the non-instrumental value of conscious beings, and the equal worth of all persons as enshrined in the UN Charter and reflected in the yearning expressed in several of recently developed charters and declarations, such as the Beirut Declaration, and Montreal Charter.
+In particular, this account of well-being highlights the non-instrumental value of conscious beings, and the equal worth of all persons as enshrined in the UN Charter and reflected in the yearning expressed in several of recently developed charters and declarations, such as the Beirut Declaration, and Montreal Charter.

-This focus can expand the concern of social policies from safeguarding human rights towards also including a duty of care and values-based decision-making.
+This focus can expand the concern of social policies from safeguarding human rights towards also a duty of care and values-based decision-making.
 This can potentially shift governance from the providing for the governed to a more engaged collaborative governance in pursuit of our collective flourishing.
 This is particularly pertinent as our framework conceives our natural environment as part of human well-being, rather than as a cost of it.

 Currently, our research in this domain is focusing on exploring: